Tempe police teamed up with Nevada authorities this week to bust the Yoki A Ma' medical marijuana club, arresting six people.

 Through this investigation Detectives discovered that the suspects in this investigation were illegally selling/dispensing marijuana to medical marijuana card holders as a "gift" after receiving $65 to visit the business.

-Police noted that Craig Sherf had previously filed an application for a medical-marijuana dispensary in Tempe that had been rejected.
+Police noted that Craig Scherf had previously filed an application for a medical-marijuana dispensary in Tempe that had been rejected.
 No dispensaries currently exist in Arizona to serve an estimate 15,000 patients because Governor Jan Brewer canceled the voter-approved dispensary program in May.

 Patients can still obtain state-issued registration cards that allow them to legally possess and use pot under state law.